akshayavb99/focusflow/README.md

 # focusflow
-A hobby project for tracking study sessions with least amount of effort
+A hobby project for tracking study sessions with lesser amount of effort